William Wells Brown: Later life

 Brown stayed abroad until 1854.
 Passage of the 1850 Fugitive Slave Law had increased his risk of capture even in the free states.
 Only after the Richardson family of Britain purchased his freedom in 1854 (they had done the same for Frederick Douglass), did Brown return to the United States.
 He quickly rejoined the anti-slavery lecture circuit.

 Perhaps because of the rising social tensions in the 1850s, Brown became a proponent of African-American emigration to Haiti, an independent black republic in the Caribbean since 1804.
-He decided that more militant actions were needed to help the abolitionist cause.
+In the fall of 1861, he toured the Black communities of Canada West on behalf of James Redpath's Haytian Bureau of Emigration, writing a series of articles, The Colored People of Canada, in its official journal, Pine and Palm.

 During the American Civil War and in the decades that followed, Brown continued to publish fiction and non-fiction books, securing his reputation as one of the most prolific African-American writers of his time.
 He also helped recruit blacks to fight for the Union in the Civil War.
 He introduced Robert John Simmons from Bermuda to the abolitionist Francis George Shaw, father of Colonel Robert Gould Shaw, the commanding officer of the 54th Massachusetts Volunteer Infantry Regiment.

 While continuing to write, Brown was active in the Temperance movement as a lecturer.
 After studying homeopathic medicine, he opened a medical practice in Boston's South End while keeping a residence in Cambridge, Massachusetts.
 In 1882 he moved to the nearby city of Chelsea.

 William Wells Brown died on November 6, 1884, in Chelsea, Massachusetts, at the age of 70.